Case study

 A single source of truth, then everything else.

-The first build wasn't the dashboard.
-The first build was the single source of truth the dashboard would draw from — a tenant tracker with a row for every unit and columns for the things the owner actually wanted to know: rent status, last payment, last contact, renewal date, current notes.
+The first build was not the dashboard.
+The first build was centralized tenant data, the single source of truth the alerts engine would draw from.
+A row for every unit and columns for the things the operator actually wanted to know: rent status, last payment, last contact, renewal date, current notes.

-Two payment channels feed this tracker automatically.
-Zelle email notifications get parsed; GoHighLevel + Stripe webhooks fire on checkout events; both routes update the same row.
-The owner does not have to remember to update anything.
-The tracker is updated by the events themselves.
+Two payment channels feed this data layer automatically.
+Zelle email notifications get parsed.
+GoHighLevel + Stripe webhooks fire on checkout events.
+Both routes update the same row.
+The operator does not have to remember to update anything.
+The data is updated by the events themselves.

-On top of that tracker: a 7-stage reminder engine that runs daily at 8 AM, plus a Monday morning digest that lands in the owner's inbox before he sits down to work.
+On top of that: a 7-stage alerts engine that runs daily at 8 AM (late payments, lease renewals, stalled work orders), plus a Monday digest that lands in the operator's inbox before he sits down to work.

 How the system flows